haypers/startup/README.md

 - Users can color pixles with the color of the day every 5 minutes.
 - Users can plan for a pixle so other users can see that plan - When a user clicks on a pixle, a simple menu of users will be provided who currently have a plan for that pixle.
 Hovering over those user names will render their full plan on the screen.
 You can choose to follow a plan, or ignore them all.
 - Users can have a log of relivent changes.
-- Users can see plans by hovering over pixles.

 ### Technologies